Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for the casual dining sector in the US is estimated to be hundreds of billions of dollars.
-The Cheesecake Factory is positioned to capture a substantial share of this TAM through its strong brand, extensive menu, and strategic locations.
+The TAM for the full-service restaurant industry is estimated to be hundreds of billions of dollars.
+The Cheesecake Factory is positioned to capture a significant portion through its diverse menu and popular brand.

 Upturn SWOT Analysis